 War Room is an excellent exemplification of the power of prayer.
 The Jordan family looks successful from the outside, but behind the scenes, there is trouble in paradise.
 A strained marriage and less than pleasant relationship between father and daughter are turned around after Elizabeth learns Miss Clara’s secret of her “war room” prayer closet and begins to make use of her own.

-Woodlawn is about a football team in Birmingham, Alabama, and the racial tensions that exist between the players.
+Woodlawn is about a football team in Birmingham, Alabama, and the racial tensions that existed between the players.
 After the coach’s friend speaks to the players about how his faith changed his life, they begin to follow Christ themselves, with a profound change that affects the entire community.

 Hacksaw Ridge follows the only conscientious objector to ever receive a Medal of Honor.
 Having grown up as a Seventh-day Adventist who strongly believed “thou shalt not kill” applies universally, Desmond Doss joined the Army with the intention to become a medic.
 Though he refused to carry a weapon, Doss was sent to the war where he rescued wounded soldiers by the dozens, finally escaping himself in the morning.